 A small step into the porch leads to the fully carpeted through lounge/dining area with another small step into the tiled kitchen area.
 Bedrooms and shower-room with sink and WC are on the first floor.

-The cottage has a fully equipped kitchen and gas central heating throughout, whilst upstairs provides two double bedrooms, one of which gives access to the secluded, sheltered, garden and patio area to allow the pleasure of your evening meal or a last glass of wine before falling into your comfortable bed.
-The front bedroom, enjoying views out to Anglesey and Puffin Island, has two single beds, (which can be made into a double,) and an extendable child's bed with pocket sprung mattress.
+The front bedroom, which looks out to Anglesey and Puffin Island, has two single beds, (which can be made into a super-king,) and an extendable child's bed with pocket sprung mattress, so can be used as a family room.
 The shower room with sink and WC is also on the first floor.

-For those wanting a holiday away from the kitchen, there is a local pub in Dwygyfylchi, the Fairy Glen, and a hotel, the Gladstone, serving meals most days and both less than a mile away.
+For those wanting a holiday away from the kitchen, there is a local pub in Dwygyfylchi, the Fairy Glen, and a hotel, the Gladstone, serving meals most days, both are less than a mile away.
 There is also the Austrian Restaurant on Conwy Old Road which opens on Thursdays, Friday, Saturday evenings and Sunday lunch.